-1905 Quivery-voiced actor Sterling Holloway (1905-1992) is born today in Cedartown, GA.
-He will become a fixture of Broadway's The Garrick Gaieties revues of the 1920s and '30s, and will achieve a kind of immortality providing the voice for Disney's Winnie the Pooh in cartoons starting in the 1960s.
+1905 Quivery-voiced actor Sterling Holloway (1905-1992) is born in Cedartown, GA.
+He becomes a fixture of Broadway's The Garrick Gaieties revues of the 1920s and '30s, and achieves a kind of immortality providing the voice for Disney's Winnie the Pooh in cartoons starting in the 1960s.

 1924 Future director George Abbott and actor Clara Blandick are featured in Hatcher Hughes' hillbilly feud drama, Hell Bent fer Heaven, which opens at the Klaw Theatre and goes on to win the Pulitzer Prize for Drama.